To the tune of Salt-N-Pepa: let’s talk about claims, baby.

 It’s often sensible to insure the goose, as well as the eggs.

-Now, do we agree on how vital Income Protection is?
+Now, do we agree on how vital an Income Protection plan is?

 If not, watch Marc’s story.